 16 or over.
 Although not too strenuous an activity you will need to be

-able to stand at the lathe for several hours pushing the treadle with
+able to stand at the pole lathe for several hours pushing the treadle with

 your foot.
 Bring a packed lunch each day.

-The activity leader has nearly 30 years experience in greenworking and the pole lathe and is DBS checked.
+The activity leader has over 30 years experience in green wood working and the pole lathe and is DBS checked.